Moxie1776/wellpna/PROJECT_OUTLINE.md

 - Node.js with TypeScript
 - Prisma ORM with SQLite database
-- GraphQL API with Apollo Server
+- GraphQL API with GraphQL Yoga and Pothos
+- Authentication with JWT and bcryptjs
 - PDF processing with pdf2json
 - Excel processing with ExcelJS
 - PDF generation with jsPDF
+- Email sending with nodemailer
-- Authentication with JWT and bcrypt
+- Logging with winston

 ### Frontend

 - React with TypeScript
-- React Admin for dashboard
-- Tailwind CSS for styling
+- Joy UI for component library
-- shadcn/ui components
 - React Router for navigation
 - Zustand for state management
+- urql for GraphQL client
+- React Hook Form and Zod for form handling and validation
+- Testing with Vitest and React Testing Library
+- Diagram generation with D3.js and SVG
+- graphql playground for API exploration
+  + library for this has not been determined yet

 ## Color Scheme